ADVERTISEMENT

 View this post on Instagram

 Currently, Soft Bar’s latest update is that they plan to open in the summer of 2025.
 According to Google Maps, that opening is set for June, specifically.
-Soft Bar’s IG originally proclaimed it was opening in “early 2025” (which Carl also reiterated at their soft launch filmed during the summer of 2024), but turns out Soft Bar is still a ways away.
+Soft Bar’s IG originally proclaimed it was opening in “early 2025” (which Carl also reiterated at their soft launch filmed during the summer of 2024), but it turns out Soft Bar is still a ways away.
 Hey, that’s the restaurant business.

 The delayed opening tracks since Carl shared pictures in March 2025, showing his Brooklyn abode for “no booze, just buzz,” was just entering construction.
-The photo dump included shots of a barren space, floor plans, and design options, to keep fans’ hope alive for Carl’s upcoming venture and, apparently, recruit new investors.
-That’s right, Soft Bar has opted to crowd fund to get the doors open.
+The photo dump included shots of a barren space, floor plans, and design options to keep fans’ hope alive for Carl’s upcoming venture and, apparently, recruit new investors.
+That’s right, Soft Bar has opted to crowd-fund to get the doors open.
 They’re also pre-selling merch.
 Okay, scrappy!

 Does Carl actually own Soft Bar?